Wollewolf42/dropout-tendencies-lava/README.md

  - For providing us such a platform to learn the theoritical concept as well as the practical skills
  - To improve communication, presentation ,theoritical and practical skills
  - And having the oppurtunity to brainstorm ideas during group meetings and as well as have the chance to work with globally minded  students
- - This is Master Project of Summer Semester 2019 in University of Duisburg-Essen
+ - This is Master Project of Summer Semester 2019 of SOCO Department, University of Duisburg-Essen